2010–11 Santos Laguna season

 The 2010–11 Santos Laguna season was the 64th professional season of Mexico's top-flight football league.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Santos Laguna will begin their season on July 24, 2010 against Atlante, Santos Laguna will play their homes games on Saturdays at 7pm local time.
+Santos Laguna will begin their season on July 24, 2010 against Atlante, Santos Laguna played their homes games on Saturdays at 7pm local time.